To deliver the healing power of play to children with medical needs through trained and dedicated volunteers

 We help kids feel good, so they can get well.

 Each year, millions of lives are affected by pediatric illness or injury and disrupted by the stress it causes.
 We want all families to know that if your child faces medical challenges, Project Sunshine is there for you.

-We partner with medical facilities across the United States and in four international locations to meet the psychosocial and developmental needs of pediatric patients.
+We partner with medical facilities across the United States and in three international locations to meet the psychosocial and developmental needs of pediatric patients.
 Project Sunshine’s programming supports these critical needs by providing increased opportunities for play and authentic engagement in the medical environment – restoring a crucial sense of normalcy for patients and their families.

 Project Sunshine recruits and trains volunteers – community members, college students, corporations, and youth – to deliver activities.
 Our programs promote creative expression, socialization, and learning.
 Most of all, they let young patients act and feel like kids or teens during emotionally and physically challenging times.

 It all started with one volunteer.